ShubhojitBhattacharjee/ShubhojitBhattacharjee/README.md

 # Tech-Stack
 I have gained expert-level knowledge variety of technology stacks such as Selenium, Protractor, WebDriverIO, Katalon Studio, Puppeteer, HP's UFT with strong knowledge on languages like Java, C#.Net, JavaScript, TypeScript having expertise in TDD and BDD tools like TestNG, Cucumber, Jasmine, Mocha, and Jest.

+My core area of expertise has been to build robust Test Automation Frameworks from the scratch for large and small-scale applications.

 My experiences helped me solve complex problems in Software Testing - making me passionate about using my skills to improve the quality of the Application Under Test.

 ###### Programming Languages